-Under current PRC law, subject to minor exceptions, investors based in certain jurisdictions outside the PRC may apply to the CSRC for status as a RQFII.
-Once an entity is licensed as a RQFII, it may be allocated a certain amount of RQFII Quota by SAFE, which it may use to invest directly in eligible PRC securities.
-No direct investment in eligible PRC securities may take place without an allocation of RQFII Quota.
-BAMNA has been licensed as a RQFII and may use its RQFII Quota as and when it is allocated in respect of the RQFII Access Funds.
-There may be additional BlackRock entities licensed as RQFII's from time to time which may also use RQFII Quota in respect of the RQFII Access Funds.
+Under current PRC law, subject to minor exceptions, investors based in certain jurisdictions outside the PRC may apply to the

+CSRC for status as a RQFII.
+Once an entity is licensed as a RQFII, it may register with the SAFE, and invest directly in eligible PRC securities.
+BAMNA has been licensed as a RQFII and the RQFII Access Funds may obtain access to eligible securities within the PRC directly and invest directly in RQFII eligible securities investment via the RQFII status of BAMNA.
+There may be additional BlackRock entities licensed as RQFII's from time to time which may also enable the RQFII Access Funds to invest directly in RQFII eligible securities investment.